『Planet Money』のカバーアート

 エピソード

-This episode was hosted by Greg Rosalsky and Sarah Gonzalez.
-It was produced by James Sneed.
-It was edited by Kenny Malone, fact-checked by Sierra Juarez, and engineered by Cena Loffredo.
+This episode was hosted by Erika Beras and Emma Peaslee.
+It was produced by Emma Peaslee with help from Sam Yellowhorse Kesler and James Sneed.
+It was edited by Marianne McCune and fact-checked by Charlotte Isidore.
+It was engineered by Jimmy Keeley with help from Cena Loffredo.
 Alex Goldmark is Planet Money’s executive producer.

 See pcm.adswizz.com for information about our collection and use of personal data for sponsorship and to manage your podcast sponsorship preferences.